vrurg/raku-Log-Dispatch/docs/md/Log/Dispatch/Source.md

 }
 ```

 Note that multiple level named arguments can be used, but the method would throw for any unknown one and will chose the one with the most critical level among the valid ones.
-I.e., would it happen so that both `:critical` and `:debug` are nameds are used then `:critical` would win the duel.
+I.e., would it happen so that both `:critical` and `:debug` nameds are used then `:critical` would win the duel.

 ### `method log-source-name()`